TL;DR: What if money and time are the same resource, just stored in different containers?

 The Trap of Linear Time

-Most people default to the Linear Method: Work one hour, get paid for one hour.
+Most people default to the linear method: Work one hour, get paid for one hour.

+It’s like trying to fill a bathtub with a teaspoon.
 You can work harder, get a bigger spoon (a raise), or scoop faster (overtime).
 But you are still the bottleneck.

 If you stop scooping, the flow stops.
 You are a business with limited inventory, and that inventory is your pulse.
 Once you run out of hours, you are out of business.